Navdevl/prathipablog/exampleSite/content/post/journey-of-healing-growth/index.md

 +++
 author = "Prathipa"
-title = "A Flood of Memories in Bangalore'" date = "2024-05-04" description = "I'm in Bangalore this weekend to visit my newlywed Anna and Anni!
+title = "A Flood of Memories in Bangalore" date = "2024-05-04" description = "I'm in Bangalore this weekend to visit my newlywed Anna and Anni!
 Being back in this city brings back a flood of memories.." categories = [